-(a) a one per cent increase or decrease in the projected long-term bond yield, (including all consequential changes to investment returns for all classes, market values of fixed interest assets and risk discount rates), is £83 million and £(134) million respectively; and
+(a) a 1 per cent increase or decrease in the projected long-term bond yield, (including all consequential changes to investment returns for all classes, market values of fixed interest assets and risk discount rates), is £83m and £(134)m respectively; and

-(b) a one per cent increase or decrease in the starting bond rate for the progression to the assumed long-term rate is £92 million and £(100) million respectively.
+(b) a 1 per cent increase or decrease in the starting bond rate for the progression to the assumed long-term rate is £92m and £(100)m respectively.

-If it had been assumed in preparing the half year 2007 results that interest rates remained at the current level of around 2.5 per cent until 31 December 2008 and the progression period in bond yields was delayed by a year so as to end on 31 December 2014, there would have been a reduction in the Taiwan embedded value of £90 million.
+If it had been assumed in preparing the half year 2007 results that interest rates remained at the current level of around 2.5% until 31 December 2008 and the progression period in bond yields was delayed by a year so as to end on 31 December 2014, there would have been a reduction in the Taiwan embedded value of £90m.

-7. Effect of changes in corporate tax rates
+(7) Effect of changes in corporate tax rates

 At 30 June 2007, a change to reduce the UK corporate tax rate from 30 per cent to 28 per cent in 2008 had been substantively enacted in the legislative process.
 Accordingly, the half year 2007 results incorporate the effects of this change in projecting the tax cash flows attaching to in-force business.
 Under the convention applied for EEV basis reporting, profits are generally determined on a post-tax basis and then grossed up at the prevailing corporate tax rates to derive pre-tax results.
-The effect of the change in the UK rate is to give rise to a benefit to the value of business in force at 1 January 2007 of £48 million.
-After grossing up this amount for notional tax, the effect on the pre-tax operating results based on longer-term investment returns for UK insurance operations for half year 2007 is a credit of £67 million.
+The effect of the change in the UK rate is to give rise to a benefit to the value of business in force at 1 January 2007 of £48m.
+After grossing up this amount for notional tax, the effect on the pre-tax operating results based on longer-term investment returns for UK Insurance Operations for half year 2007 is a credit of £67m.

-Similar considerations apply to corporate tax rate changes in Singapore and China giving rise to a benefit to the value of in-force business at 1 January 2007 of £20 million.
-After grossing up this amount for notional tax, the effect on the pre-tax operating results based on longer-term investment returns for Asian operations for half year 2007 is a credit of £25 million.
+Similar considerations apply to corporate tax rate changes in Singapore and China giving rise to a benefit to the value of in-force business at 1 January 2007 of £20m.
+After grossing up this amount for notional tax, the effect on the pre-tax operating results based on longer-term investment returns for Asian Operations for half year 2007 is a credit of £25m.